-Crock pot Mongolian beef is flank steak that is slow cooked with fresh garlic, ginger, and shredded carrots.
-All in an easy to make brown sauce that is made with water, sesame seed oil, soy sauce, and brown sugar.
-Serve this tender meat that is mixed with sweet flavors over rice for the entire family to enjoy at dinner time.
+This Mongolian Beef slow cooker recipe has flank steak that is slow cooked with fresh garlic, ginger, and shredded carrots.
+It's all drenched in an easy-to-make brown sauce that is made with water, sesame seed oil, soy sauce, and brown sugar.
+Serve this dish over rice for the entire family to enjoy at dinner time.

 This easy recipe is like enjoying your favorite takeout recipe at home.
 Make your own Mongolian beef recipe with bold flavors in the crock pot when you are craving your favorite Chinese takeout.